AndrewIngram/django-extra-views/README.rst

         search_fields = ['name', 'sku']
         model = Item

-In this case ``object_list`` will be filtred if GET query will be provided (like /searchable/?q=query), or you can manually override get_search_query method, to build custom search query
+In this case ``object_list`` will be filtered if the 'q' query string is provided (like /searchable/?q=query), or you can manually override get_search_query method, to define your own search functionality.

 Also you can define some items  in ``search_fields`` as tuple (e.g. ``[('name', 'iexact', ), 'sku']``) to provide custom lookups for searching.
 Default lookup is ``icontains``.
 We strongly recommend to use only